Adult Education at United Church

 Sunday Adult Forums at 10 am

-Throughout the year, there are Sunday morning Adult Forums at 10 am to discuss current and relevant issues.
+Throughout the year, there are Sunday morning Adult Forums at 10 am in the Assembly Hall to discuss current and relevant issues.

 Sunday School Classes for Adults at 10 am

 FAITH & FAMILY CLASS

 Sundays, Family Parlor

 This conversation-centered group is open to parents of children of all ages.
 The primary intent is to support one another through one of life’s most challenging and fulfilling journeys of faith: parenthood.

 The small-group class offers in-depth reflection on spiritual classics and contemporary volumes on contemplation.
 The class is currently discussing the book “The Cup of our Life, a Guide for Spiritual Growth” by Joyce Rupp.